fsantanna/pingus/ceu/README.md

 falling back to the first click `await` (ln X3).

-The double click detection in Céu doesn't require state variables and is entirely self-contained in the `loop` (ln.
+The double click detection in Céu doesn't require state variables and is entirely self-contained in the `loop` body (ln.
 X1-X2).
-Furthermore, these 7 lines don't do anything *besides* detecting the double click, i.e., the actual effect happens outside the loop (ln.
+Furthermore, these 7 lines of code do nothing besides detecting a double click, i.e., the actual effect happens outside the loop (ln.
 X8).

 As we argue throughout the document, appropriate control-flow mechanisms (e.g., `await` and `watching`) helps on the structure and composition of code, leading